eightball270/DHCP-Relay-Configuration/README.md

 # DHCP Relay Configuration
 What if some clients are not directly connected to the DHCP server?
-Almost similar to the [previous project](https://github.com/eightball270/Basic-VLAN-and-DHCP-Server?tab=readme-ov-file#basic-vlan-and-dhcp-server), but in this project using 2 routers in order to configure **DHCP relay**.
+Almost similar to the [previous simulation](https://github.com/eightball270/Basic-VLAN-and-DHCP-Server?tab=readme-ov-file#basic-vlan-and-dhcp-server), but in this simulation using 2 routers in order to configure **DHCP relay**.
 So some clients still get automatic IP configuration even though they are not directly connected to the DHCP server.

 ## Technology Used
-1. Cisco Packet Tracer v8.2.2
+1. Cisco Packet Tracer
 2. GNS3 (MikroTik)

 ## Requirements